A Climber's Guide to the Grand Teton's Easiest Routes

 307–739–3399 General Info

-The rangers sometimes have valuable information about mountaineering routes, conditions and backcountry hikes.
-Their Jenny Lake ranger station is the only place for climbers to get backcountry camping permits during the summer.
-Of course, they provide search & rescue operations for the park.
-Some are law enforcement officers.
+The ranger station is the only place for climbers to get backcountry camping permits during the summer.
+T

-Besides GTNP's climbing rangers, we also have Teton County Search & Rescue and Yellowstone's SAR team in Teton County, WY.
+Besides GTNP's climbing rangers, the Teton County Search & Rescue volunteers and Yellowstone's SAR team operate in Teton County, WY.
 And there's the Teton County Idaho Search & Rescue team on the western side of the Tetons.
-TCSAR
+Beginning in 2024, the JLCR started using the TCSAR helicopter and integrating personnel on some missions.
+Jackson's TCSAR gets millions of dollars in donations from the community.
+As with the JLCR, TCSAR does not charge for rescue services.
+Donations can be made online to the TCSAR Foundation.

 ~ Backcountry Camping ~